soras/osalausestaja/readme.txt

      java -jar Osalau.jar -in file example_input_missing_commas.json -pretty_print -ins_comma_mis

+    (the file "example_input_missing_commas.json" can be found in the folder "test");

-    Note that this mode is experimental and some of its heuristics can produce incorrect clause boundary annotations.
-It is therefore not advisable to use this mode as a default processing mode, especially when it is known beforehand that the input text likely does not contain missing commas.
+     Note that this mode is experimental and compared to the default mode, it can introduce additional incorrect clause boundaries, although it also improves clause boundary detection in texts with (a lot of) missing commas.

 ============================
    Interpreting the output